 Let’s take a look at how this rule plays out in two different scenarios: selling property before and after death.

 If You Sell Your Property Before You Die

 Let’s say you bought your home for $30,000 in 1986.
 Many years later, it’s now worth $730,000.
 That means you potentially have $700,000 worth of gain if you sell your property, which is amazing!

-The problem is, you’re going to have to pay a 20% capital gains tax to the IRS.
+The problem is, you’re going to have to pay up to 20% capital gains tax to the IRS.
 What’s worse is high tax states like California may take another 13% in taxes.
-And just to make it a bit more painful, taxes related to Obamacare can mean the government takes another 3.5% off of your profit.
-Before you know it, all those taxes are eating 35%+ of your $700,000 profit, which means almost $250,000 goes to into the government’s pocket rather than into yours.
+And just to make it a bit more painful, taxes related to the Affordable Care Act may mean the government takes another 3.8% off of your profit on some home sales.
+Before you know it, all those taxes can eat up to 35% of your $700,000 profit, which means almost $250,000 goes to into the government’s pocket rather than into yours.

 At death, the tax code doesn’t view you as having the $700,000 gain.
 Instead, the tax code “steps up the basis” in your property and it becomes valued at the amount it’s determined to be worth at your death.
 In simple terms, this means the IRS views the $700,000 of value your property gained (in excess of the $30,000 you originally bought the home for) as the value of your property rather than a profit on the property.

 That means, if the home sells for $730,000, the almost $250,000 that you would have owed in tax in the example above stays in the pocket of whomever inherits the money made from the home sale.
 The savings can be enough money to give your family security for years to come.

 First, consider what your current tax implications are.
 If the home you’re considering selling is your primary residence, you can take advantage of federal exclusions on capital gains tax.
 Individuals are able to avoid paying capital gains on the first $250,000 of their home’s value, and couples can avoid paying capital gains tax on up to $500,000.